Painful Orgasm: Causes, Treatment Options, and the Role of Pelvic Floor Physiotherapy

 6. Nerve Sensitization (e.g. Pudendal Neuralgia)

 The pudendal nerve controls sensation in the genitals and pelvic floor.
-If irritated or compressed, orgasm may trigger shooting, burning, or throbbing pain.
+If irritated or compressed, the orgasm may trigger shooting, burning, or throbbing pain.

 7. Hormonal Changes (Menopause, Postpartum, Birth Control)